SiddyHub/Dapr/README.md

 **2. Publish and Subscribe**

-   To know more about how [Publish & Subscribe](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/#pubsub-api-in-dapr) works.
+   Refer [this link](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/#pubsub-api-in-dapr) to know more about how Publish & Subscribe works.

    For our broker service we would be using Azure Service Bus (If Azure Subscription is not available one can use Redis Cache container spun up by Dapr).

    - Receiving messages with topic subscriptions